gaurey/cnn-transfer-learning/README.md

 ## Accessibility

 * All figures use the **Okabe-Ito colourblind-safe palette**
-* Alt-text descriptions are included as comments in all figure-generating cells
 * The PDF tutorial uses high-contrast colours and is structured for screen readers

 \---